emnify/product-docs/docs/glossary.md

 ## Callback URL

-URL that will be called by a service to send and receive data related to an event that caused this action.
+URL called by a service to send and receive data related to an event that caused this action.

 ## Carrier-agnostic network